RaulPPelaez/superpunto/README.md

 1. Space/R to go to the next/previous frame
 2. Press M to autoplay the frames at 30 FPS
+3. Press T to go to the last frame

 You can take screenshots and record some frames in a gif using:

-1. Press L to take a screenshot every frame, these will be converted to gif at exit.
+1. Press L or start using --record to take a screenshot every frame, these will be converted to gif at exit.
 You can move around while recording
 2. Press C to take a single screenshot.